acadia2025/website/_posts/2001-01-07-climatic-intelligence.md

 - **Strategize facade adaptation mechanisms** based on simulation feedback

 ## Workshop Schedule
+**Day 3 – Wednesday, November 5 (9:00 am - 5:00 pm)**
-The workshop is designed as a **1-day intensive session (6–7 hours total)**, ideal for deep immersion and focused learning in an online setting.
-Alternatively, it can be delivered as a **2-day split format (3–3.5 hours per day)** to better accommodate different time zones and reduce screen fatigue.
+This is a 1-day intensive session, ideal for deep immersion and focused learning in an online setting.

-### One-Day Schedule (EST)
+### Wednesday, November 5 Schedule

 | Time | Session Title | Description |
 |------|---------------|-------------|